-We design, manufacture and sell high-performance electric bicycles and motorcycles.
+We design, manufacture and sell high-performance electric motorcycles, mopeds, bicycles, as well as kick-scooters and e-bikes.
 We view the manufacturers and suppliers we work with as key partners through our product development process and leverages their industry expertise to ensure that each product that we produce meets our strict quality standards.